Supporting (and Feeding) a Science Expedition

 Feeding a crew of people is always interesting.
 Feeding a crew of people on an island where 99% of the food comes in on a weekly cargo ship is an adventure!
 Then we add in the language for extra challenge.

-Because this expedition has scientists from Iceland, England, Canada and the USA their food tastes, likes and dislikes varies hugely.
-After doing the survey of food allergies, food preferences and the like we are now ready to prepare menus and shopping lists.
-Because we are feeding anywhere from 12-20, dependent on schedules and visitors, for economical reasons we will need to buy in bulk quantities.
-This is where we are glad that the traditional rental vehicle on the island is a small pick up truck, with a large cab.
+This expedition includes scientists and other participants from Iceland, England, Canada, and the United States.
+Needless to say, food tastes, likes, and dislikes vary hugely.
+After doing the survey of food allergies, food preferences, and the like, we are now ready to prepare menus and shopping lists.
+Because we are feeding anywhere from 12 to 20 people, dependent on schedules and visitors, we will need to buy in bulk quantities for economical reasons.
+This is where we are glad that the traditional rental vehicle on the island is a small pickup truck, with a large cab.

-The Bonaire Food Warehouse carries food in both restaurant and residential packaging which makes it easier for us.
+The Bonaire Food Warehouse carries food in both restaurant and residential packaging, which makes it easier for us.
 The fun begins when you have to convert all the weights and measurements from kilograms to pounds!
-This is where I become extremely grateful that I paid attention in science and math so the conversion is not to painful.
-Our menus will be focused on chicken and fish, with a sprinkling of pork chops and delightful melt in your mouth Argentinean beef.
+This is where I become extremely grateful that I paid attention in science and math so the conversion is not too painful.
+Our menus will feature chicken and fish, with occasional pork chops and delightful melt-in-your-mouth Argentinean beef.

-What is terrific about the produce section is the tropical selection of papaya, yucca, plantain and starfruit, and we take full advantage of these great fruit treats.
-The nice part is that we can work with a vegetarian requirement as easily as we can the omnivores.
-Fun foods that we have found are hazelnootpasta, pickled fish filets, and coffee that hands down beats Starbucks!
-The Douwe Egberts coffee is a find because one of the things which helps the most with late night data crunching, as well as starts up the crew in the morning, is great coffee.
+What is terrific about the produce section is the tropical selection of papaya, yucca, plantain, and starfruit.
+We take full advantage of these great fruit treats.
+The nice part is that we can work with a vegetarian as easily as we can the omnivores.
+Fun foods that we have found are hazelnootpasta, pickled fish filets, and coffee that hands-down beats Starbucks!
+The Douwe Egberts coffee is a terrific find, because one of the things which helps the most with late night data crunching, as well as starting up the crew in the morning, is great coffee.

-Cultimara has an in-house bakery that turns out some of the best bread any of us have ever eaten.
-The scent of baking loaves of whole wheat, whole grain and other specialty bread have us all drooling as we walk into the store.
-The wheels of cheese, and the varieties of lunch meat boggle the mind, there is no "Oscar Meyer" here.
+Cultimara's an in-house bakery turns out some of the best bread any of us have ever eaten.
+The scent of baking loaves of whole wheat, whole grain, and other specialty bread have us all drooling as we walk into the store.
+The wheels of cheese, and the varieties of lunch meat boggle the mind.
+There is no "Oscar Meyer" here.

 We learn quickly to watch the harbor for the Don Andreas or the Don Luis, and to wait 24 hours for the goods to be unpacked and put on the shelves.
-Because we never know from one shipment to the next what will be onboard every shopping trip is an adventure.
+Because we never know from one shipment to the next what will be onboard, we find every shopping trip an adventure.

 Sign up for the Ocean Explorer E-mail Update List.